Henry III of England: Crisis

 Henry continued publicly to support the Provisions of Oxford, but he secretly opened discussions with Pope Urban IV, hoping to be absolved from the oath he had made at Oxford.
-In June 1261, the King announced that Rome had released him from his promises and he promptly held a counter-coup with the support of Edward.
+In June 1261 the King announced that Rome had released him from his promises and he promptly held a counter-coup with the support of Edward.
 He purged the ranks of the sheriffs of his enemies and seized back control of many of the royal castles.
 The baronial opposition, led by Simon and Richard, were temporarily reunited in their opposition to Henry's actions, convening their own parliament, independent of the King, and establishing a rival system of local government across England.
 Henry and Eleanor mobilised their own supporters and raised a foreign mercenary army.
 Facing the threat of open civil war, the barons backed down: de Clare switched sides once again, Simon left for exile in France and the baronial resistance collapsed.

 Henry's government relied primarily on Eleanor and her Savoyard supporters, and it proved short-lived.
 He attempted to settle the crisis permanently by forcing the barons to agree to the Treaty of Kingston.
 This treaty introduced a system of arbitration to settle outstanding disputes between the King and the barons, using Richard as an initial adjudicator, backed up by Louis of France should Richard fail to generate a compromise.
 Henry softened some of his policies in response to the concerns of the barons, but he soon began to target his political enemies and recommence his unpopular Sicilian policy.
-He had done nothing significant to deal with the concerns over Baronial and royal abuse of Jewish debts.
+He had done nothing significant to deal with the concerns over baronial and royal abuse of Jewish debts.

-Henry's government was weakened by the death of Richard, as his heir, Gilbert de Clare, 5th Earl of Gloucester, sided with the radicals; the King's position was further undermined by major Welsh incursions along the Marches and the Pope's decision to reverse his judgement on the Provisions, this time confirming them as legitimate.
-By early 1263, Henry's authority had disintegrated and the country slipped back towards open civil war.
+Henry's government was weakened by the death of Richard, as his heir, Gilbert de Clare, 7th Earl of Gloucester, sided with the radicals; the King's position was further undermined by major Welsh incursions along the Marches and the Pope's decision to reverse his judgment on the Provisions, this time confirming them as legitimate.
+By early 1263 Henry's authority had disintegrated and the country slipped back towards open civil war.